 Benjamin Golez is an Assistant Professor of Finance at the University of Notre Dame where he teaches Investments at the undergraduate and MBA level.
 He joined ND in 2011 after receiving a Ph.D. and MSc. degree in Finance from the Universitat Pompeu Fabra (Barcelona, Spain).
-Benjamin’s primary research interests are asset pricing, derivatives, and agency problems within financial institutions.
+Benjamin’s primary research interests are asset pricing, derivatives, and conflicts of interest within financial institutions.
 His work appeared in the Review of Financial Studies and the Journal of Financial Economics, and has been featured in Financial Times and Bloomberg Businessweek.
 Benjamin holds a Bachelor’s degree in Economics from the University of Ljubljana (Slovenia).

 AREAS OF EXPERTISE

 - Asset pricing, derivatives, agency problems within financial institutions

 "Price support by bank-affiliated mutual funds,"

 "Expected returns and dividend growth rates implied by derivative markets,"